 - You have had two or more separate cancers diagnosed at the same or different times.

-If you decide to pursue genetic testing after you meet with a genetic counselor, you will provide a sample of your DNA from a blood draw or a saliva swab.
+If you decide to pursue genetic testing after you meet with a medical geneticist or a genetic counselor, you will provide a sample of your DNA from a blood draw or a saliva swab.
 We will send your DNA sample to the genetic testing laboratory.
 Depending on the specifics of the genetic test, results will be available in three weeks to three months.

 Testing for the right gene